avsa242/network-spin/README.md

 * Very early in development - may malfunction, or outright fail to build
 * Some things are currently hardcoded
-* API unstable
+* API unstable (only one network device driver currently exists)
 * IP only really supports 20-byte headers
-* TCP and ICMP are currently _very_ primitive - only enough is implemented to store/retrieve metadata.
-No state machine exists for TCP and ICMP is written with enough to form reply messages to echo requests in mind.
+* ICMP is currently _very_ primitive - only enough is implemented to store/retrieve metadata and is written with enough to form reply messages to echo requests.